School is closed to students on our INSET days - Thursday 30th November and Friday 1st December 2023

 Support in School

 SSSC provides a caring and supportive environment giving students the opportunity to succeed, gain in confidence and improve their self-esteem.
 Our classes are small and created mostly around individual year groups.
-We are split into three main departments, Primary (KS1 and KS2,) Secondary (KS3 and KS4) and The Hub (ASD provision).Our caring ethos and innovative curriculum enables our students to thrive, make excellent progress and enjoy their education.
+The school has two identified pathways for our and Primary and Secondary aged pupils.
+These are titled as the Nurture and Cognition pathways.
+Our caring ethos and innovative curriculum enables our students to thrive, make excellent progress and enjoy their education.

-As pupils in The Hub are of average or higher ability we are looking to extend both the range and level of qualifications available to our pupils as they progress into Key Stage 4 including GCSEs.
+As pupils in The Hub are of average or higher ability, we are looking to extend both the range and level of qualifications available to our pupils as they progress into Key Stage 4 including GCSEs.
 We are also looking to establish links with mainstream schools in order to offer our young people the chance to access some of their education within a mainstream environment if we feel this supports the young person’s academic and social development.

 At SSSC we also have an identified pathway called the Nurture pathway.
 This has been specifically designed to meet the needs of our pupils with the most complex of needs including significant learning needs.
 The Nurture pathway provides greater consistency of routine using a primary model with a substantial focus on the EYFS curriculum ethos.
 The pathway is delivered in identified areas to reduce transitions whilst continuing to encourage independence, resilience and self-confidence.